kodecocodes/swift-algorithm-club/Rootish Array Stack/README.md

 x x x x      o o o o      x x x x o o x x x x x  o o o o o      x x x x x o
 ```
-Here we have `n` rows and `n + 1` columns of units. _5 rows and 6 columns_.
+Here we have `n` rows and `n + 1` columns. _5 rows and 6 columns_.

 We could calculate sum just as we would an area!
-Lets also express width and hight in terms of `n`:
+Lets also express the width and hight in terms of `n`:
 ```
 area of a rectangle = height * width = n * (n + 1)
 ```